brollin/nextjs/modules/health/healthStory.md

 ### November 2023 - Now

 Finally in November 2023, I had a flareup for no apparent reason besides hot weather that left me very noticeably worse off.
 The new symptoms included a weak feeling in my hands/fingers and spasming muscles.
+The pain I felt

 ## Current condition